qingfeng0820/hadoop/note/netty/poolarena.md

   * free
     * call chunk.free
     * if chunk.freeBytes > freeMaxThreshold and prevList is not null, move this chunk to the prevList
+    * if chunk.freeBytes > freeMaxThreshold and prevList is null, return false to let PoolArena destroyChunk (because q000's freeMaxThreshold just approach chunkSize and q000's prevList is Null)
 #### `io.netty.buffer.PoolChunk<T>`
 ![](./img/chunkTree.png)
 ![](./img/poolchunk.png)